| What | When | Key Numbers |

 Deckers (below Cheesman Canyon)

 Tip: South Platte trout are notoriously selective.
 Go lighter on tippet than you think (6X-7X), fish drag-free, and approach slowly.
-Flow changes from Cheesman Dam releases can affect fishing quickly - check conditions before you go.
+Flow changes from Cheesman Dam releases can shift fishing quickly.
+Check current South Platte conditions on RiverReports before you go.

 Upper Colorado (Kremmling to State Bridge): The classic summer float.
-See our Upper Colorado summer guide for detailed flow windows and access.
+See our Upper Colorado summer guide for detailed flow windows and access, or our June floating guide for early-season planning.

 | CFS | Conditions |